 This video presents these eight categories during 41 minutes and 46 seconds.
 All informants approved the final version of this video.

 Link to download this video in full HD 1920×1080, 12MBit/sek.
-(Right click on this link and choose “Save as”.)
+(Opens in new tab or window.
+There is an option to download in the upper right corner – click on the arrow to download.)
 It may take quite a while to download due to the large file size (3.35 GBytes).

 Disagreements between the advisor and the student

 Disagreements are mostly OK.
-They are probably more than OK.
-Some experienced advisors sees disagreements as opportunities where project progress and learning (for both the student and the advisor) is accelerated.
-Some would even say that something might be wrong if a PhD student never disagrees with their advisors.
-Interviews with supervisors and PhD students point out five possible problems causing irritation, disagreements and sometimes problems:
+Actually, in many situations reasonable disagreements are more than OK.
+Some experienced advisors sees disagreements as opportunities where project progress and learning (for both the student and the advisor) is accelerated .
+Some would even say that something might be wrong if a PhD student never disagrees with their advisors .
+Interviews with supervisors and PhD students point out five possible problems causing irritation, disagreements and sometimes problems :

 - PhD students lack enough influence.